 Best Practices for Successful Succession Planning

-There are some best practices to follow when forming a succession plan for increased success.
-These practices rely on the principles of open communication and a willingness to hear new ideas.
+When forming a succession plan for increased success, some best practices should be followed.
 As decades pass, family businesses need to grow and adapt to a changing world.
 This means that family business leaders should be open to hearing from successors while also sharing years of knowledge and experience to help the business grow.

 Do Not Commit to Succession Decisions Too Early